How to Copy DVD to Computer: 2025 Guide for Windows & Mac

 - Merge: Merge multiple DVDs or BDs into one DVD or BD (DVD and BD cannot be mixed)

-Copy DVD to Computer with HandBrake (with Recommended Presets)
+How to Copy DVD to Computer with HandBrake (Flexible Settings)

 HandBrake is a free and open-source tool to help you rip and copy homemade DVD to computer on multi-platforms including Windows, Mac, and Linux.
 It allows users to convert DVDs into common formats such as MP4, MKV, or WebM.
 Importantly, HandBrake does not bypass any copy protection, and it only works with unencrypted or home-made DVDs by default.
 For discs that have CSS protection, you can use libdvdcss to read portions of the DVD; however, HandBrake does not support newer or more advanced protection mechanisms.